A Survey on Recent Advances in Conversational Data Generation: Open Domain Conversational Data Generation

 \subsection{Input Generation}

 ~ Everyday dialogues usually revolve around specific topics, starting with a general question that gradually moves to more specific aspects of the topic~\cite{kim2022soda}.
-Therefore, to create a conversation sample, it is necessary to first define an information card, referred to as "conversation seed," which specifies the main topic, subtopics, and key topic details for a conversation.
-Figure~\ref{fig:odd_conv_seed_example} from the ESConv dataset~\cite{Liu21ESConv} shows a conversation seed next to the corresponding conversation.
-Thus, the seed generation component processes the data source with the goal of producing conversation seeds.
-The differences among seed generation methods stem from the types of input sources used, the techniques employed in the generation process, and the specific content of each conversation seed.
+Therefore, to create a conversation sample, it is necessary to first define an information card, referred to as "conversation seed," which specifies the main topic, subtopics, and key topic details for a conversation \note{(see example in the electronic appendix)}.
+Thus, the input generation component processes the data source with the goal of producing conversation seeds.
+The differences among input generation methods stem from the types of input sources used, the techniques employed in the generation process, and the specific content of each conversation seed.
 The subsequent sections will discuss various methods for generating conversation seeds.